bimdata/documentation/src/viewer/examples/context_plugins.md

 ```

 :::tip
-Notice that [PluginInstances](../reference/plugin.html#plugin-instance) and [PluginComponentInstances](../reference/plugin.html#plugin-component-instance) do not use the same API to open the plugin.
+Notice that [PluginInstances](../reference/plugin.html#plugin-instance) and [PluginComponentInstances](../reference/plugin.html#plugin-component-instance) (the entities returned by `localContext.plugins` or `globalContext.plugins`) do not use the same API to open the plugin.
 Also, `globalContext.pluginInstances` return an Array of [PluginInstances](../reference/plugin.html#plugin-instance) because the same plugin can be instantiated many times on different [Windows](../reference/window.html).
 :::